swcarpentry/python-novice-gapminder/_episodes/00-getting-started-with-conda.md

 teaching: 15
 exercises: 5
 questions:
-- "Why should I use a package and environment management system as part of my research workflow?"
+- "Why should I use a package and environment management system?"
 - "What is Conda?"
 - "How should I organize my project directory?"
 objectives: